TonyPhipps/SIEM/Incident-Response-Plan.md

 ## Initial Assessment

-An initial assessment will be conducted to determine if the identified event or activity constitutes an incident.
+An initial assessment shall be conducted to determine if the identified event or activity constitutes an incident.
 Initial assessment shall be performed quickly, even with limited details and analysis.
 After initial assessment, if the activity or event is determined to be benign, no incident is required.

 An Incident Responder that suspects that an incident has occurred shall immediately start recording all facts regarding the potential incident.
-At the very least this will include date/time, source party, destination party(ies), a description of the actions performed, and a copy of correspondence/events.
+At the very least this shall include date/time, source party, destination party(ies), a description of the actions performed, and a copy of correspondence/events.
 Documenting system events, conversations, and observed changes in files can lead to a more efficient, more systematic, and less error-prone handling of the incident.
-Every step taken from the time the incident was detected to its final resolution will be documented and time-stamped.
+Every step taken from the time the incident was detected to its final resolution shall be documented and time-stamped.
 Information of this nature can also be used as evidence in a court of law if legal prosecution is pursued.

-When conducting an initial assessment, the following will be considered:
+When conducting an initial assessment, the following shall be considered:
 - When did the activity first begin?
 When did it end, or is it on-going?
 - Was the activity observed conducted by an expected, authorized party?
   - Implies gathering data on involved users.